 The city is bestowed with a moderate dry subtropical climate.
-The climate is characterised by hot and rainy summers for a long period as well as cool and dry winters over a short period.
-Pretoria has an average annual temperature of about 18.7°C, which is a bit high, despite the 1350m altitude.
-Major reason for a warm climate is because of it's sheltered valley position.
-The valley acts as a heat trap and prevents flow of cool southerly and northern-easterly air masses throughout the year.
-The city receives rainfalls in the months of summer.
-However, the drought like situation prevails in the winter months because of unpleasant climatic condition resulting from sharp frosts.
-Pretoria rarely receives snowfalls, may be once or twice in a century.
+The climate is characterised by hot and rainy summers for an extended period and cool, dry winters over a short period.
+Pretoria has an average annual temperature of about 18.7°C (65.66°F), which is a bit high, despite the 1350m altitude.
+The main reason for a warm climate is because of its sheltered valley position.
+The valley acts as a heat trap and prevents the flow of cool southerly and northern-easterly air masses throughout the year.
+The city receives rainfalls in summers.
+However, the drought-like situation prevails in the winter months because of the unpleasant climatic condition resulting from sharp frosts.
+Pretoria rarely receives snowfalls, maybe once or twice in a century.

-Pretoria has an enjoyable climate throughout the year.
-However, the temperature falls in the evening as compared to daytime.
-To stay on a safer side, it is always better if you carry suitable woollen clothing and jackets.
+Pretoria has a pleasant climate throughout the year.
+However, the temperature falls in the evening as compared to the daytime.
+To be on the safer side, always carry woollen clothing and jackets.

-The temperature in summer between October-March is around 30°C and stays warm throughout the day.
-Between November-February, the city receives thunderstorm during noon, but it doesn't last for a long period.
-It experiences cold waves between July-August, when the temperature is around 20°C at daytime.
-The evenings in winter are very cold.
-Therefore, it is better to stay inside and not go out without significant guidance.
+The temperature in summer between October and March is around 30°C (86°F) and stays warm throughout the day.
+Between November and February, the city receives thunderstorms during noon, but it doesn't last long.
+It experiences cold waves in July and August when the temperature is around 20°C (68°F) during the daytime.
+The evenings in winter are cold.

 The best time to go to Pretoria is late September to mid-November, which is the blooming season of Jacaranda trees.
 But mid-October is known as the prime time for blooms.
 The city turns purple, and thousands of tourists flock to Pretoria to see the purple canopy.